sharonpamela/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

   Select the **Primary** network.
   Repeat for each service.

+Set the disk image in each of the VMs to be the CentOS_7_Cloud Select each of the Services in the blueprint pane.
+  Select **VM** in the right hand pane and scroll down to **IMAGES(1)**.
+  Select the **CentOS_7_Cloud**.
+  Repeat for each service.

 Edit the VM Name field in each of the VMs to add your initials.
-Select VM Configuration in the right pane and place your initials in front of the name field similar to the example shown belowm replacing abc with your initials: abc-MYSQL-@@{calm_array_index}@@-@@{calm_time}@@
+Select VM Configuration in the right pane and place your initials in front of the name field similar to the example shown below replacing abc with your initials: abc-MYSQL-@@{calm_array_index}@@-@@{calm_time}@@

 .. figure:: images/calm_prefix_vm_name.png